Hurence/logisland/logisland-framework/logisland-resources/src/main/resources/docs/components.rst

 </p>", "", "30", "", ""
    "**datastore.client.service**", "The instance of the Controller Service to use for accessing datastore.", "", "null", "", ""
    "datastore.cache.collection", "The collection where to find cached objects", "", "test", "", ""
+   "js.cache.service", "The cache service to be used to store already sanitized JS expressions.
+If not specified a in-memory unlimited hash map will be used.", "", "null", "", ""
    "output.record.type", "the type of the output record", "", "event", "", ""
    "profile.activation.condition", "A javascript expression that activates this alerting profile when true", "", "0==0", "", ""
    "alert.criticity", "from 0 to ...", "", "0", "", ""